The Louvre in Paris is the epitome of museums. So here are some facts about the Louvre Museum you should really know.

 5. The Musée Naopléon

 The infamous Napoléon Bonaparte actually renamed the museum during his reign.
-That period it was simply referred to as the “Musée Napoléon.”
+That period was simply referred to as the “Musée Napoléon.”

 He also expanded the collection of art inside the museum tremendously.

 When he was defeated, however, the illegally obtained pieces (about 5,000) were returned to their rightful owners.